sfbrigade/datasci-police-budget/documents/userRequirements.md

 ## Home Page - What is this project about
+* Making public information visible
+* Empowering citizens and residents with data

 ## Balance My City's Budget
 * show the 6-12 high level categories that make up my city's budget